hxwang/Careercup150/file/stack-and-queues.md

   write a program to move the disks from the first tower to the last using stacks.

 - 3.5 Implement a MyQueue class which implements a queue using two stacks. [[Solution]](../code/3.5.java)

+- 3.6 Write a program to sort a stack in ascending order (with biggest items on top).
+You may use additional stacks to hold items, but you may not copy the element into another data structure (such as an array).
+The stack supports the following operations: push, pop, peek and is empty.